 The M2M service platform checks the time policy.
 If current time is permitted, it allows the device to access the advertisement data server.
 Otherwise, it denies access and instructs the taxi advertisement device not to access the advertisement data server until the time when access is permitted.

 When access is permitted the taxi advertisement device downloads data from advertisement data server.

-Alternative flow
+Alternative Flow

 None